 An appeal refers to any of the procedures that deal with a request to review a denial of payment or services.
-If a member believes he or she is entitled to receive a certain service and Amerigroup denies it, the member has the right to appeal the decision.
+If a member believes they are entitled to receive a certain service and Amerigroup denies it, the member has the right to appeal the decision.
 It is important to follow the directions in the denial letter issued to ensure the proper appeals process is followed.